-At the same time, diseases associated with high-calorie, unhealthy diets are increasing globally, with 38.3 million overweight children under five years of age (Global Nutrition Report, 2018), 2.1 billion overweight or obese adults and the global prevalence of diabetes almost doubling in the past 30 years (Swinburn et al., 2019).
-Unbalanced diets, such as diets low in fruits and vegetables and high in red and processed meat, are the number one risk factor for mortality globally and in most regions (Gakidou et al., 2018; Afshin et al., 2019).
+At the same time, diseases associated with high-calorie, unhealthy diets are increasing globally, with 38.3 million overweight children under five years of age (GNR, 2018), 2.1 billion adults are overweight or obese and the global prevalence of diabetes almost doubled in the past 30 years (Swinburn et al., 2019).
+Unbalanced diets, such as diets low in fruits and vegetables and high in red and processed meat, are the number one risk factor for mortality globally and in most regions (Collaborators, 2018b);(Collaborators, 2019).

-Socioeconomic factors that mediate the influence of climate change on nutrition include cultural and societal norms; governance, institutions, policies and fragility; human capital and potential; and social position and access to healthcare, education and food aid (Rozenberg, 2017; Alkerwi et al. 2015; Tirado, 2017; FAO et al., 2018; Global Nutrition Report 2020).
-Extreme events may affect access to adequate diets, leading to malnutrition and increasing the risk of disease (Beveridge et al., 2019; Rodriguez-Llanes et al., 2016; Gari et al., 2017; Kumar et al., 2016; Lazzaroni and Wagner, 2016; Thiede and Gray, 2020).
+Socio-economic factors that mediate the influence of climate change on nutrition include cultural and societal norms; governance, institutions, policies, and fragility; human capital and potential; social position and access to healthcare, education, and food aid (Rozenberg, 2017); Alkerwi et al. 2015; (Tirado, 2017); (FAO et al., 2018); (Report, 2020).
+Extreme events may affect access to adequate diets, leading to malnutrition and increasing the risk of disease (Beveridge et al., 2019); (Rodriguez-Llanes et al., 2016); (Gari et al., 2017); (Kumar et al., 2016); (Lazzaroni and Wagner, 2016); (Thiede and Gray, 2020).